jcmf/glulx-strings/README.md

 Let's just, uh, dump anything that appears in a constant data pool and looks like moderately well-formed UTF-8.
 Break on NULs and control characters, on the theory that those aren't likely to appear in strings and if they do who cares.
+I mean probably there are newlines but we can split on newlines, nobody is going to be upset if we do that, surely.

 Going to lean on the Buffer constructor to do the UTF-8 decode for us.
-It looks like it quietly replaces invalid sequences with code point 0xfffd, good old REPLACEMENT CHARACTER, the little question mark in a diamond that shows up when something went wrong, so I'll just, uh, do something dodgy with those I guess.
+It looks like it quietly replaces invalid sequences with code point 0xfffd, good old REPLACEMENT CHARACTER, the little question mark in a diamond that shows up when something went wrong, so I'll just, uh, split on those too, I guess?
 I stuck a try in there just in case it occasionally decides to be less quiet, because the API docs I'm looking at seem suspiciously thin and I'm feeling paranoid.

 Maybe in some later version I can scan bytecode for string start addresses and use that to help disambiguate?
 I wonder if that would